jan-tamas/piano-practice-game/SPEC.md

-# Piano Scale Practice Game — Specification
+# Piano Scale & Chord Practice Game — Specification

 ## 1. Purpose

-A practice game that helps piano players recognize the notes of musical scales faster and more accurately.
-The user is shown a scale name, taps the keys they believe belong to that scale on an on-screen keyboard, and submits.
-The app times them, scores them, and adapts future scale selection toward the scales they struggle with.
+A practice game that helps piano players recognize the notes of musical scales and chords faster and more accurately.
+The user is shown a scale or chord name, taps the keys they believe belong to it on an on-screen keyboard, and submits.
+The app times them, scores them, and adapts future selection toward the scales/chords they struggle with.

+The user picks a **mode** — *Scales* or *Chords* — on the entry screen; the rest of the app behaves identically across modes (same keyboard, scoring, adaptive selection, sessions).
+Stats and adaptive history are kept separately per mode so progress in one doesn't affect picking in the other.

 ## 2. Platform & Tech Stack